Here at The Curriculum Choice, our authors are excited to bring you their brand of summer homeschooling fun with Homeschool Summer Camp.

 You can also use summer to build the habit of art.
 Here are a few ideas to get you started on building the habit of art and to remind you how simple art times can be.
 Remember, you don’t have to be a master artist (I’m not!)
 The point is to have fun, to focus on the smiles and to build a love of art.

-This summer, Nana and I are hosting our second annual Summer Art Camp and you are invited!
+Each summer, Nana and I host Summer Art Camp and you are invited!
 Summer Art Camp with all the comforts of home and on your schedule.
 (You don’t even have to clean up for Nana!)
 We’ll paint a campfire, a hammock and have more backyard art fun.
-Get Nana’s Summer Art Camp course or join the Artist Clubhouse (for both the course + exclusives + a huge bank of art lessons).
+Join the Artist Clubhouse for a Summer Art Camp guide, a calendar full of lessons and prompts + access to a huge bank of art lessons).

 For Mom!
 During summer, I do most of my finishing up record keeping plus goal setting and planning for the next year.
 Homeschool planning at Hodgepodge.
 I also take some time to practice the habit of rest.